Shiloh Shepherd Temperament: What's Good About 'Em, What's Bad About 'Em

 - Legal liabilities (public perception, future breed bans, insurance problems, increased chance of lawsuits)

-- Serious health problems
+- Potential for serious health problems

 A Shiloh Shepherd may not be right for you.

-- avoiding health problems by following my daily care program in 11 Things You Must Do Right To Keep Your Dog Healthy and Happy
+- Finally, you can avoid some negative traits by training your Shiloh Shepherd to respect you and by following the 11-step care program in my book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy.

 More traits and characteristics of the Shiloh Shepherd

 If I was considering a Shiloh Shepherd, I would be most concerned about...